-→| The Structural Timber Association has recently published Structural timber buildings fire safety in use guidance (Volume 6), which sets out credible pathways to demonstrating compliance with the requirements of the building regulations The CLT should be fully encapsulated in fire-resistant plasterboard (or similar material) to limit the risk of it becoming involved in fire in the first place.
+- → Demonstration of self-extinguishing behaviour should be provided for the particular CLT construction used. - → | The CLT should be fully encapsulated in fire-resistant plasterboard (or similar material) to limit the risk of it becoming involved in fire in the first place.